Lee Yoo-jin (filmmaker): International acclaim with Broker

-Lee was the pivotal force behind the international co-production of the film Broker, essentially serving as the bridge that united people of different nationalities and languages.
-The origins of the project date back approximately five years before its 2022 release.
-Lee, who maintained a close friendship with Director Hirokazu Koreeda, became intrigued when he shared the synopsis for the film with her.
-The director had a long-held desire to make a film in Korea with Korean actors but struggled with the story.
-After seeing articles and documentaries about the "Baby Box", a place for mothers to anonymously drop off unwanted babies, Koreeda found his inspiration.
-Lee then accompanied him on multiple visits to Korea for scenario research and followed the process as he wrote and continually revised the first draft of the script over several years.
+Lee was the central figure behind the international co-production of Broker (2022), facilitating the collaboration between a diverse team of different nationalities and languages.
+The project's origins date back approximately five years before its release.
+Lee, who maintained a close friendship with director Hirokazu Kore-eda, became interested in the project after he shared the film's synopsis with her.
+Kore-eda had long desired to create a film in South Korea with Korean actors but had initially struggled with the narrative.
+He found inspiration after researching the "Baby Box," a system for mothers to anonymously leave infants.
+Lee accompanied Kore-eda on multiple research trips to Korea and supported the development process as he wrote and revised the script over several years.

-Once the screenplay was complete, Lee drove the project forward by securing investment from CJ Entertainment.
-She was also key in assembling the star-studded cast, securing actors Song Kang-ho, Gang Dong-won, and Lee Ji-eun (IU).
-With Lee's groundwork and Koreeda's long-developed script, the film gained full momentum.
-The film had its world premiere at the main competition of the 2022 Cannes Film Festivalon 26 May, where it won the Ecumenical Jury Award and the Best Actor Award for Song Kang-ho.
-It was theatrically released in South Korea on 8 June by CJ E&M. Additionally, the film won the Best International Film award in the CineMasters competition section at the Munich Film Festival.
+Once the screenplay was complete, Lee immediately secured investment from CJ E&M and assembled a high-profile cast including Song Kang-ho, Gang Dong-won, Bae Doona, and IU.
+With this groundwork established, the production gained significant momentum.
+The film had its world premiere at the main competition of the 2022 Cannes Film Festival, where it won the Ecumenical Jury Award and the Best Actor Award for Song Kang-ho.
+Following Song's historic win as the first Korean male actor to receive the honor at Cannes, Lee praised his dedication, noting that his "passionate attitude towards his work is truly admirable."
+She reflected that even when she questioned the execution of a scene, Song provided "all plausibility with his unexpected acting."

-Immediately after the awards ceremony, Lee specifically mentioned Song Kang-ho's historic win, noting that he was the first Korean actor to receive the Cannes Best Actor Award.
-Reflecting on the filming process, Lee praised Song's work, stating that even when she questioned if a scene would succeed, Song created "all plausibility with his unexpected acting."
-She concluded by congratulating him on becoming an actor recognized globally, adding, "He is an actor whose passionate attitude towards his work is truly admirable.
-I am honored as well."